goggledefogger/llm-music/docs/development-guide.md

 ### Styling

-- Use Tailwind CSS for styling
+- Use Tailwind CSS with modular design system for styling
-- Follow mobile-first responsive design
+- Follow mobile-first responsive design with 3-level spacing system
+- Use BaseVisualization component for all visualization components
+- Follow established CSS class patterns (page-container, chat-header, etc.)
 - Use CSS modules for component-specific styles
 - Maintain consistent spacing and typography